 SMOG topology files are written in reduced units, meaning that the masses, energies, and Boltzmann's constant are unitless and given a value of unity.
 (Note that lengths are written with units of nanometers for readability.)
 For example, this means that the all-atom model gives a mass of 1 to all the atoms with weights near 12 amu and the C-alpha model gives a mass of 1 for each coarse-grained residue bead.
 In such a scheme, the physically meaningful temperature is then near 1 (i.e. $k_BT \approx 1$).

-Independent of reduced units, interpreting the simulation temperatures used in SMOG models as real world temperatures is problematic because of the effective energetics mixing energetic and entropic terms in a simplified potential.
+Independent of reduced units, interpreting the simulation temperatures used in SMOG models as real world temperatures can be challenging due to the mixing of effective energetic and entropic terms in a simplified potential.
 Gromacs adds an additional caveat to the expression of reduced temperatures because Gromacs uses a hard-coded value of Boltzmann's constant (k_B) of 0.00831451 in Gromacs units of kJ/mol/K. Thus, a reduced temperature of 1 is expressed as 1/0.00831451 = 120.27 in a Gromacs .mdp file.
 You will find that proteins will typically unfold at reduced temperatures of 1-1.3 or Gromacs temperatures of 120-155.
-For a discussion of mixing externally known energetic terms with the effective energetics in SMOG (or equivalently, trying to estimate the reduced energy unit in physical units), see section S1 of reference [15].
+In OpenSMOG (v2.4.5 and later), reduced units are used consistently for temperature throughout all reporting.
+For a discussion of mixing externally known energetic terms with the effective energetics in SMOG (or equivalently, trying to estimate the reduced energy unit in physical units), see Wang et al [5].